Alimir/wp-ulike/readme.txt

 == Changelog ==

+= 3.5.2 =
+* Fixed: An important issue with buddypress comments.
+* Added: Class name issue on likers box.
+* Upgraded: "WordpressUlike" js functionality.
+* Added: some improvements on general functions.

 = 3.5.1 =
 * Fixed: The buddypress notifications issue.
 * Added: A new option to disable popover on likers box and make it inline display.